-Rate a subclip
+7. Rating a subclip

 You can add a star rating to a subclip by pressing the star icon and clicking the amount of stars you want to give this subclip.
 The star rating can be used as a search filter in the sidebar and the library.

-Remove a subclip
+8. Removing a subclip

 Don’t like what you created?
 Remove a subclip by pressing the red trash icon.
 This won’t touch the original media file.
 You have to go into edit mode (click the subclip) to see the trash icon.

-Add new subclip
+9. Adding a new subclip